RiceComp427-Spring2019/comp427-hw1-paranoia-edwardbutler/README.md

 ## Problem 1
 - Scenario: {Stadium}
 - Assumptions:
-  - I am assuming that the fans are positioned around the field, and that the security is incentivized to create a holistically great fan experience
-  (not only a safe one).
+  - I am assuming that the seated fans are positioned around the field, and that the security is incentivized to create a holistically great fan experience (not only a safe one).
+Also because the team is highly ranked, I am assuming that attendence is at its capacity.
   - Assets:
-    - the comfort of those in attendence
+    - the comfort of the fans
-    - the comfort of those on the field
+    - the comfort of those on the field (i.e. the players, coaching staff, and special stadium workers)
     - the security of those in attendence
     - the security of those on the field
+    - the integrity of the sport (unbiasedness - the fairness of the game's outcome)
     - fan entertainment
-    - the integrity of the sport (unbiasedness - the fairness of the game's outcome)
     - the long-term profitability of the stadium
+    - the infrastructure of the stadium
 - Threats:
+    - People who enter the stadium with weapons or dangerous substances, potentially, although not necessarily, with the intent to harm others
-    - Rowdy fans, who may engage in violent or dangerous behavior among each other or enter the field, putting those on the field at risk.
+    - Rowdy fans, who may engage in violent or dangerous behavior among each other or enter the field, putting those on the field at risk
     - Fire, gas leaks, or natural disaster, which all pose safety risk
-    - Power outage
+    - Power outages, which will reduce fan entertainment
     - Poor attendence, which will hinder ticket sales
+    - Fans sneaking in without tickets, which lowers profits and is unfair to paying fans
 - Countermeasures:
-    - Require that everyone who enters the stadium goes through a security protocol
+    - Require that everyone who enters the stadium go through a reasoanble security protocol, which ensures (with high probability) that no weapons or dangerous substances are brought into the stadium
-        - This security...
+        - Because the attendence is high, in the interest of time, this system should be efficient, standardized, and automated as much as possible.
     - Have stringent checks for alcohol, ensuring that everyone who purchases it is identified
+        - Also, maintain a database of users who have purchased alcohol so that security can confirm that no fan buys too much alcohol.
+This, of course, can be abused — fans can purchase for others, or create fake ID's.
+However, some compromise between cost/effort and security needs to be made.
+I think this protocol is an appropriate balance.
     - Position reasonable security alongside the stands to minimize the likelihood (and time) that errant passengers enter the field
-    - Ensuring that an ambulance is on-site and capable of being utilized swiftly
+    - Contract a EMS with an ambulance on-site who is capable of being utilized swiftly, in case of emergency (for fans and players)
+    - Contract a set of police officers who stay on-site during the game, if legal action is needed
-    - Installing a back-up generator to insure against power outages, which disrupt the flow of the game
+    - Install a back-up generator to ensure that power loss does not disrupt the flow of the game, which would disturb fan and player attendence, as well as hinder the long-term profitability of the stadium
-    - Installing smoke and gas detectors to alert security of potential danger
+    - Install smoke and gas detectors to insure against fires and gas leaks, which could harm those in attendence, as well as the stadium infrastructure
+    - Set up turnstyle entrances that are difficult to jump over
+    - Institute an evacuation protocol, in the event of natural disaster or accident

 ## Problem 2
 - Scenario: {Grading}
 - Assumptions:
-    - I am assuming that the class in question is a college English class in the United States and that the homework assignments are essays, which are turned in physically (i.e. via a paper handout) to the professor's mailbox.
+    - I am assuming that the class in question is a college class in which homework assignments are turned in physically (i.e. via a paper handout) to the professor's mailbox.
 - Assets:
     - The character of the students
     - The reputation of the school
-    - The integrity of the class
+    - The integrity of the class and the grading system
-    - The grades of students who did honest work
     - The time of the professor and staff
 - Threats:
+    - Erratic grading, which will lead to more regrade requests — wasting the staff's time
+    - Students asking for unreasonable regrades — wasting the staff's time
     - Students directly copying the work of other students
     - Students directly plagiarizing the work found online
     - Students failing to cite the work of others online
     - Students hiring someone to do the work for them
+    - Potential grade deflation for the students who do honest work
     - Students turning in homework after the due date
     - Students making up a fake story to get out of doing the work
+    - An attack on the professor's mailbox (e.g. theft of papers, vandalization, changing work after deadline)
-    - Excessive paranoia — systematically making false accusations of cheating
+    - Excessive paranoia — systematically making false accusations of cheating - which will instill unproductive fears into the students and waste the professor's time
 - Countermeasures:
+    - Institute and discuss a clear grading policy on the syllabus to insure against confusion
+    - Dedicate significant time in the beginning of the term to teach students how to cite and which resources to use
+    - Normalize scores per grader — so that students are not penalized by having a tough grader
+    - Empty the mailbox soon after the deadline and store in secure, unknown location to insure against late submissions
+    - Require that late submissions are confirmed by an authority figure, by signature
+        - Granted, signatures can be forged.
+An alternative is to call the number directly.
+This is less easily manipulated, yet the most secure way to confirm is to meet with the authority directly.
+    - Develop a grading rubric for assignments to set a standard against which assignments are compared
-    - Ensuring that students are aware of how to cite documents found from a multitude of sources
+    - Ensure that students are aware of how to cite documents found from a multitude of sources
+    - Put a non-standard lock (i.e. what that is not easily duplicated) on the mailbox
+    - The class should use sophisticated plagiarism software to efficiently and accurately predict plagiarism
+    - Iterate continously on the security approach
+        - If a lock on the mailbox fails, consider accepting homeworks in class or electronically

 ## Problem 3
 - Scenario: Your choice (give a brief explanation)
 - Assumptions:
-  - explain_your_assumptions
+    - I am assuming the point of view of a user, who does not have control over the system architecture.
 - Assets:
   - explanatory_paragraph
   - explanatory_paragraph ...